Mongolian idiocy: History

-Deprecation and depreciation of the term
+Deprecation of the term

 In 1961, genetic experts wrote a joint letter to the medical journal The Lancet which read:

 In 1965, WHO resolved to abandon the term at the request of the Mongolian People's Republic.
-Despite decades of inaction to change the term and resistance to abandoning it, the term thereafter began to fade from use, in favor of its replacement, Down's Syndrome, Down syndrome and Trisomy 21 disorder.
+The term thereafter began to fade from use, in favor of Down's syndrome, Down syndrome and Trisomy 21 disorder.

-However, the term "Mongolian idiocy" was reported as continuing in use at least 15 years after the WHO's decision to abandon it; in his book The Panda's Thumb, published in 1980, paleontologist Stephen Jay Gould reported that the term "mongolism" was still commonly used in the United States, despite being "defamatory" and "wrong on all counts".
+The term "Mongolian idiocy" was reported as continuing in use at least 15 years after the WHO's decision to abandon it; in his book The Panda's Thumb, published in 1980, paleontologist Stephen Jay Gould reported that the term "mongolism" was still commonly used in the United States, despite being "defamatory" and "wrong on all counts".